-Chuck Liddell is a mixed martial artist and former Ultimate Fighting Championship Light Heavyweight Champion.
+Chuck Liddell is a mixed martial artist and former UFC Light Heavyweight Champion.

 Liddell was born in Santa Barbara, California.
 He was raised by his single mother and his maternal grandfather, the later teaching Liddell and his siblings boxing techniques from a very young age.
 Liddell began studying Koei-Kan karate at the age of 12 (the tattoo seen on his scalp reads "Koei-Kan").
 Liddell was a four-year starter on the football team at San Marcos High School, playing center and linebacker while also excelling at wrestling.
 He became a Division I wrestler at California Polytechnic State University, San Luis Obispo and graduated with a Bachelor of Arts Degree in Business/Accounting in 1995.

 Liddell has an extensive striking background in Kempo, Koei-Kan karate and kickboxing, as well as a grappling background in collegiate wrestling and Brazilian Jiu-Jitsu.
 Liddell holds an amateur kickboxing record of 20 wins and 2 losses, with 16 of his wins coming by way of knockout.

 Liddell finished his career with the second most knockouts in UFC history, behind Anderson Silva.
 Liddell had 23 fights in the UFC, and along with Randy Couture, is widely credited for bringing mixed martial arts into the mainstream of American sports and entertainment.

 On July 10, 2009, he was inducted into the UFC Hall of Fame.